GrandpaBond/pxt-flexfx/README.md

 Sometimes you might want tighter control over exactly when each queued Play occurs, so various advanced blocks are provided (under ``||flexFX:... more||``) that let you interact with the Play-list.

-## Checking whether the background Player is running
+## Checking whether the background Player is running  #flexFX-isActive
  ```sig
 flexFX.isActive(): boolean
  ```